 Programs are offered both on the Springfield campus and at off-site locations for the convenience of our students.
 Most often, extended courses are offered in educational facilities (high schools) where most students work.

-Most of the graduate programs consist of 30 credits, which include 8 courses and a 6-credit culminating experience.
-There are some exceptions: Moderate Disabilities initial license candidates take 36-39 credits; School Leadership students take 38-43 credits depending on their track (Principal/Assistant Principal track and SPED Administrator track take one additional course; Superintendent/Assistant Superintendent concentration must take two additional courses.
+Most of the graduate programs consist of 30-33 credits, which include 8-9 courses and a 6-credit culminating experience.
+There are some exceptions: Moderate Disabilities initial license candidates take 36-39 credits; School Leadership students take 38-43 credits depending on their track (Principal/Assistant Principal: 38-40 credits, Administrator of Special Education: 38-40 credits, Superintendent/Assistant Superintendent: 41-43 credits).
 Programs in School Guidance and School Adjustment Counseling are longer.

 Applicants for the M.Ed. or CAGS program seeking teacher licensure are required to submit evidence of successful completion of the Communication and Literacy sections of the Massachusetts Tests for Educator Licensure (MTEL).
 Check the MTEL website for complete information: http://www.mtel.nesinc.com/index.asp.
 Students who have not yet taken or passed the MTELS may enter the program as a non-licensure candidate.
 Non-licensure students may change their status to licensure candidates if they submit passing MTEL scores well before their culminating experience is to begin.
 All MTELS for the license sought must be passed prior to the practicum.